mdrobisch/roseguarden/README.md

 Recommended bill of material
 ----------------------------

-We recommend the following devices, to use on the provided case:
+We recommend the following tested devices:

 - Rapsberry Pi 1 B (found on watterot, rs online, digikey)
 - KIS3R33S dc-dc converter (found on ebay from various distributoirs from about 3€ per piece)